Users

 Segmenting Users

 Often you want to segment or separate your users.
 You have options to do so in FusionAuth.
-They each have different tradeoffs.
-The options are:
+They each have tradeoffs.
+Here’s a table with the strengths and challenges of each option.

 Tenants

 Each FusionAuth tenant is a logical grouping of users, configuration and applications.
 Users are tenant scoped.
-This means a user with the same identifier (email, username, etc) in two different tenants is a different user.
-They can have different passwords, different identity provider links and different attributes.
+This means a user with the same identifier (email, username, etc) in two different tenants is a different account.
+They can have different passwords, identity provider links and profile attributes.
 You can search for users across tenants using the User Search API.

-An example use case is a private label todo SaaS application, where you want a user to sign up for two or more different instances of your SaaS and not know that there is a shared identity store behind them.
+An example use case is a private label SaaS application for managing todos and tasks.
+You want a user to sign up for two or more different instances of your SaaS and never know that there is a shared identity store behind them.
 For example, richard@piedpiper.com can sign up for the Pied Piper Todo application and the Hooli Todo Application with the same email address, but different passwords, MFA methods and more.

 Learn more about Tenants.